xjrga/xjrga.github.io/docs/main/_sources/snack/learning/index.rst.txt

 Activity #7
 -----------

-Fix the chicken, rice and veggies mix so that it meets the daily recommended intake (DRI) requirements.
+Fix the chicken, rice and veggies mix so that it meets the daily reference intake (DRI) levels.